About the Flora and Fauna of Fiji

 - Fiji Woodswallow – These white and black birds endemic to Fiji are seen in lowland forests and even in some urban areas.

 - Musk Parrot – With bright red, green and blue plumage, the musk parrot, otherwise known as the Crimson Shining Parrot, is one of the most recognisable birds in Fiji.

 - Collard Lory – Similarly coloured to the Musk Parrot, the Collard Lory is a smaller bird that is usually seen in groups.

 - Sukphur-breasted Myzomela – These are some of the smallest birds in Fiji.
 The Sukphur-breasted Myzomela has a yellow chest and a red crown.

 - Fiji Goshawk – This raptor bird occupies forested areas of Fiji and is about 30-40cm/11-15″ long.

 - Red-Throated Lorikeet – One of Fiji’s rarest birds, the Red-Throated Lorikeet is a small lorikeet found on Fiji’s larger islands.

 - Orange Fruit Dove – You’ll know it when you see it with its orange “flame-like” body and olive-coloured head.

 - Fiji Parrotfinch – Lookout for this colourful bird with a bright green body and red head and tail, commonly seen throughout Fiji.

-For more information on the birds in Fiji, take a look at 10 Animals & Birds Only Found in Fiji.
+For more information on the birds in Fiji, take a look at the 10 Best Places to See Birds in Fiji and the 10 Animals & Birds Only Found in Fiji.